dr-harper/football-team-picker/README.md

 - Export saved teams as an image to share with friends
 - Optional "Warren Mode" spices up warnings and summaries.
 When enabled you can set an aggression slider (0-100%) to control how often the tone is nasty (defaults to 20%).
 - Installable PWA with offline support
-- Install button available in the configuration menu for quick installation
+- Install button available in the configuration menu; installing adds a nicer home screen icon

 ### Local Development